 Benjamin Shepherd uses data generated from fieldwork in Ethiopia to evaluate the country as a potential long-term source of agricultural staples for Gulf Cooperation Council (GCC) member states as part of their national food security strategies.
 Part of the larger CIRS research initiative on "Food Security and Food Sovereignty in the Middle East," the report identifies the risks and well as the opportunities of investing in the agricultural sector of Ethiopia.

-This Arabic Summary Report details the findings presented in the research initiative on "Food Security and Food Sovereignty in the Middle East" through working group meetings.
+This report details the findings presented in the research initiative on "Food Security and Food Sovereignty in the Middle East" through working group meetings.
 The initiative is comprised of original, empirically-grounded investigations that collectively offer the most comprehensive study available to date on food security in the Middle East.